zzstoatzz/birdo/README.md

 To load .xls (other Excel file extentions can be handled), you can use:

-`df = pd.read_excel(filename)`
+`df = pd.read_excel('filename.xls')`

 You can supply an extra arugment `sheet_name=0` to load only the first sheet of the excel workbook or simply use the specified name of the excel sheet.
 There are corresponding methods of `pandas` for .csv and .txt (or dat files without extensions), which funcition similarly and are called `read_csv()` and `read_fwf()` respectively.

 You can check to see how your new `df` looks by running `print(df)` in Jupyter or just `print(df.head)` to see the top.
 If you don't see all your data after printing your whole `df`, don't worry.
 Pandas will show the extremities of your dataset for the sake of brevity.

 Now that we have the data loaded, we can do lots of stuff quickly.
 If by chance all your data was ordered into chronological columns and you just need to see it, plot everything against the `df` index using `df.plot()` (`pandas` is built on top of `matplotlib` so it uses its plotting functionality).
-I usually find it easier to *hash* out the data you want to plot from the `df` and then use `matplotlib` directly, as shown below in the example.
+I usually find it easier to *hash* out the data you want to plot from the `df` and then use `matplotlib` directly, as shown below:

-If you had an Excel sheet containing a column called 'index' with increasing numbers 1, 2, 3, ... , 10 and another column 'doubled' with 2, 4, 6, ... , 10 then to extract these into a list you could write:
+If you had an Excel sheet containing a column with a title cell 'index' with increasing numbers 1, 2, 3, ... , 10 and another column 'doubled' with 2, 4, 6, ... , 10 then to extract these into a list you could write:

 `index, doubled = df['index'], df['doubled']`